Excel Conditional Formatting Formula with IF

 • IF(COUNTA($C$5:$C$9)=COUNTA($B$5:$B$9),TRUE,FALSE): Excel IF function will return TRUE if the two ranges (B5:B9 & C5:C9) are equal, otherwise FALSE.

-Let’s say, we have a dataset (B4:C9) of products and their purchase amounts.
-We are going to use Excel IF & AND functions with Conditional Formatting to see which products are in the 1200-2800 amount range.
+Consider a dataset (B4:C9) of products and their purchase amounts.
+Let’s color the products in the 1200-2800 purchase amount range.

 Excel Conditional Formatting Formula with IF & AND Functions Combination